azhao155/hyperscan/README.md

 Within the container you can run the following commands:
 ```
-# To run the main server
+# To run the main server in standalone mode
 go run azwaf/cmd/server -secruleconf=secrule/rulesetfiles/crs3.0/main.conf -loglevel=info

 # To run all tests